brainsik/zeromq-experiments/README.md

 A proof of concept showing we can connect a [Twisted](http://twistedmatrix.com/) client to a [ZeroMQ](http://www.zeromq.org/) server.
 Uses a ZeroMQ socket file descriptor with Twisted's reactor.

+Thanks to [Eric Allen](https://github.com/epall) for help getting this working.

 Requirements
 ============